wmlive/ultrabay-scripts/README.md

 unfortunately not been packaged for Debian yet.

 This was created in context of and for the Debian based 'Window Maker Live' project.
+Inspired by and reusing code from [http://www.thinkwiki.org/wiki/How_to_hotswap_Ultrabay_devices].

+Works fine so far for T23 and T6x generation machines.
+Haven't tested it on more modern Thinkpads due to lack of access.

+Up to date ready made packages for Debian can be fetched from here:
-The principal scripts probably only work properly on a Debian based system.
+[http://wmlive.rumbero.org/repo/].
+The packaged scripts probably only work properly on a Debian based system.